RainbowMiner/RainbowMiner/README.md

 - set `"EnableAutoCreate": "1",`, to enable automatic creation of profitable rigs on MRR
 - the MRR suggested prices will be enabled, if `"EnableAutoPrice": "1",`
 - the MRR adjust % value is set by `"AutoPriceModifierPercent": "-10",`, (in this example it's -10%)
+- extensions can be (dis-)allowed per algorithm in algorithms.config.txt `"MRRAllowExtensions": "0",` (leave empty for the default in pools.config.txt)
 - the price adjust % can be set per algorithm in algorithms.config.txt `"MRRPriceModifierPercent": "-10",`
 - the MRR minimum price will be automatically set, if `"EnableMinimumPrice": "1",` (recommended!)
 - if MRR suggested prices are disabled (`"EnableAutoPrice": "0",`)